Gluten-Free Mixed Berry Muffins

 Prepare the Streusel Topping:

-• Pour in the melted butter and mix with a fork until crumbs form.
+• Pour in 4 tablespoons (56 g) unsalted butter that has been melted and slightly cooled and mix with a fork until crumbs form.
+Chill in the refrigerator while you make the batter.

 Prepare the Muffin Batter:

-• Preheat the oven to 400°F (200°C).
-Line a 12-cup muffin tin with paper liners or grease with nonstick cooking spray.
-Set aside.
+• Preheat the oven to 400°F. Line a 12-cup muffin tin with paper liners or grease with nonstick cooking spray.

-• In a small bowl, toss the mixed berries with 1 tablespoon of the gluten-free flour blend.
+• In a small bowl, toss 9 oz (250 g) mixed berries with 1 tablespoon of the 2 cups (280 g) gluten-free flour blend.
 Set aside.

-• In a large bowl, whisk together the remaining gluten-free flour blend, granulated sugar, baking powder, baking soda, and salt.
+• In a large bowl, whisk together the remaining gluten-free flour blend, 1 cup (200 g) granulated sugar, 1 tablespoon (12 g) baking powder, ½ teaspoon (2 g) baking soda, and ½ teaspoon (3 g) kosher salt.

-• Pour the wet ingredients into the dry ingredients and mix until combined.
+• Pour the wet ingredients into the dry ingredients and fold until just combined.
 Do not overmix.

 Assemble and Bake: